AnalystKing/Data-_Analyst_Portfolio/Power BI Projects/Sales Distribution Project/Project Breakdown.md

 ### Tools
 The primary tool used in this analysis is Power BI [(Download here)](https://www.microsoft.com/en-us/download/details.aspx?id=58494).
 Power BI was used for the following processes:
 - Importing the data into Power BI
-- Exploring and cleaning the data using Power Query editor
+- Exploring, cleaning and formatting the data using Power Query editor
 - Carrying out statistical analysis
 - Visualizing the data and creating a dashboard
 - Publishing and the sharing the dashboard